Andrew P. Nosal, PhD 2013

 Nosal AP, Cartamil DC, Long JW, Luhrmann M,

-Wegner NC, Graham JB (in press).
+Wegner NC, Graham JB (2013).
 Demography and movement patterns of leopard

 sharks (Triakis semifasciata)